microsoft/Microsoft-365-Defender-Hunting-Queries/Delivery/powercat-download.md

 * [CVE-2021-26858](https://nvd.nist.gov/vuln/detail/CVE-2021-26858)
 * [CVE-2021-27065](https://nvd.nist.gov/vuln/detail/CVE-2021-27065)

 The following query detects downloads of *powercat*, an exploitation tool for PowerShell.
-Although associated with these zero day attacks, powercat is a multi-purpose tool that is also used by other groups of attackers.
+Although associated with these zero-day attacks, powercat is a multi-purpose tool that is also used by other groups of attackers.

 More queries related to this threat can be found under the [See also](#See-also) section of this page.